|

 a great place to begin the work of self-government.

-*Brown, Jessica,
+Brown, Jessica, Nora Mitchell

-Approach: Linking Nature, Culture and Community.
-Cambridge
+Linking Nature, Culture and Community.
+Cambridge UK: IUCN Publications

-UK: IUCN Publications Services Unit, 2005 (268 pp.).
-This
+Services Unit, 2005 (268 pp.).
+This anthology of 17 articles

-anthology of 17 articles examines the growing “Protected Landscape
+examines the growing "Protected Landscape Approach"

-Approach” within the conservation movement.
-While much of
+within the conservation movement.
+While much of the book is technical

-the book is technical and intended for conservationists, it is accessible
+and intended for conservationists, it is accessible to most readers,

-of landscape conservation, which increasingly is recognizing the
+conservation, which increasingly is recognizing the interrelationships

-interrelationships between land and human culture.
-As such, the
+between land and human culture.
+As such, the book urges local cooperation

-book urges local cooperation among place-based entities, and it
+among place-based entities, and it describes "place"

 Chambers, Erve (ed.).
 Tourism